ichiki-san/hello-world/README.md

-# What You Can Do With GitHub
+# How GitHub Can Help you
 Have you ever experienced like creating each version of files; "test.txt", "test_with_id.txt", test_with_names.txt"..."